WBL-567/Multimodal_mixed_strata_model/README.md

 # Multimodal_mixed_strata_model

 # A Deep Multimodal Fusion Model for Real-Time Identification of Mixed Strata in Shield Tunnelling

-This repository provides the code, processed numerical data, LOF-cleaned tunnelling-parameter data, and representative sample raw vibration data used for the manuscript:
+This repository provides the code, processed numerical data, LOF-cleaned tunnelling-parameter data, and representative sample raw vibration data for demonstrating the preprocessing workflow of the manuscript:

 **A deep multimodal fusion model for real-time identification of mixed strata in shield tunnelling**